rimeto/ts-optchain/README.md

 The ES6 Proxy implementation of `ts-optchain` requires NodeJS >= 6 or [compatible JS environment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy#Browser_compatibility)

-**IMPORTANT: ES6 Proxy is NOT supported by many legacy browsers, including IE 11 and older versions of ReactNative Android!** Use one of the alternative implementations instead if support for legacy browsers is a requirement.
+**IMPORTANT: ES6 Proxy is NOT supported by many legacy browsers, including IE 11 and older versions of ReactNative Android!**

+Consider using one of the following alternative implementations if support for legacy browsers is a requirement.

 ### TypeScript Custom Code Transformer